TheRealBryanNguyen/cs5661_dsproject_YOLO/data/data_card.md

-# Dataset Name: AI vs Human-Generated Images (Acronym)
+# Dataset Name: Detecting AI vs Human-Generated Images (Acronym)

-From Kaggle, this dataset will consist a mix of AI-generated images and human captured images from the Shutterstock platform.
+From Kaggle, this dataset will consist a mix of AI-generated images developed by DeepMedia and human captured images from the Shutterstock platform.
 With this dataset, we will be dealing with a binary classification problem aimed at determining what is real vs AI-generated.
 Our group plans on finding the best way to efficiently and effectively determine if a given image is AI-generated or not.
 By doing this, we can help Internet users gain a better understanding towards distinguishing between an image or art piece that is artificially generated or was created by a human.
 Potential use cases include tools for detecting misinformation and raising awareness on the the dangers of AI generated content.

 #### Dataset Link